ioppermann/modjpeg-nginx/README.md

 All parameters can contain variables.

-If none of the parameters contains variables, the dropon is loaded during loading the configuration.
-If at least one parameter contains variables the dropon will be loaded during processing the request.
-After processing the request the dropon will be unloaded.
+If none of the parameters contain variables, the dropon is loaded during loading of the configuration.
+If at least one parameter contains variables, the dropon will be loaded during processing of the request.
+After processing the request, the dropon will be unloaded.

 ### Notes